-Running “lean” solves two problems for corporate legal departments.
+Running “lean” solves two problems for corporate legal department objectives.
 First, it helps address concerns about ROI and cost certainties.
-Second, when streamlined correctly, centralization improves efficiency while also maintaining or improving quality of service.
+Second, when streamlined correctly, centralization improves efficiency while also maintaining or improving the quality of service.

 5. Creating Effective Tools, Reporting Systems, and Metrics